Priscasantos/Tom-Hengl-Course/R-training/README.md

 -   `year`: is the year of obsevation;
--   `postprocess`: column can have value yearly or spacetime to identify if the temporal reference of an observation comes from the original dataset or is the result of postprocessing (yearly for originals, spacetime for postprocessed points);
+-   `postprocess`: column can have value yearly or spacetime to identify if the temporal reference of an observation comes from the original dataset or is the result of post-processing (yearly for originals, spacetime for post-processed points);
 -   `Tile_ID`: is as extracted from the 30-km tiling system;
 -   `easting`: is the easting coordinate of the observation point;
 -   `northing`: is the northing coordinate of the observation point;